yowainwright/codependence/README.md

 #### Enforce dependency version policy wherever your project needs it.

-**Codependence** is a CLI and Node API for checking, reporting, and updating dependency versions from a project-defined policy.
-Use it when versions need to be consistent across package manifests, monorepos, local development, or CI jobs.
+**Codependence** is an app, CLI, GitHub Action, and Node API for checking, reporting, and updating dependency versions from a project-defined policy.
+Use the app to design policy, then enforce it locally or in CI.

 ---